 Gear up for the industry 4.0 revolution that will make huge strides in the technological world.
 Augmented and virtual realities are already changing the face of several industries including manufacturing, healthcare, education, real estate, and much more.
 AR is a technology that superimposes digital content on the real world and VR is a technology that implies a completely immersive experience, shutting out the real world.
-This blog will focus on another revolutionary technology, Digital Twin that will create a physical twin of devices, places, systems, people, and processes.
+This blog will focus on another revolutionary technology, the Digital Twin which will create a physical twin of devices, places, systems, people, and processes.

 What is Digital Twin?

-Before we move on with our blog, it is essential to learn about the formal definition of the concept of Digital Twin.
+Before we move on with our blog, it is essential to learn about the formal definition of the concept of a Digital Twin.
 It can be defined as a digital replica of physical assets that can be used for various processes.
 The power leaders across the globe are seeking opportunities that help them in improving their operational efficiency so that they can move forward towards making profits.
 It is a powerful technology that gives power to companies to transform operations with actionable insights.

 A Digital Twin can also be referred to as a blend of Augmented and Virtual realities along with 3d and graphic modeling that is used for building a virtual model of a process, system, or any other physical object.